rafaelgomesbr/simple-site-person/README.md

 # Small profile and portfolio

-Website developed using the nunjux template engine.
+* Website developed using the pha and sql.
+* The project is incomplete.

 # Quick liks
 1. [Requirements](#requirements)